Alexander Gamelin

-Alexander Gamelin (born February 22, 1993) is an American-born South Korean ice dancer.
+Alexander Gamelin (born February 22, 1993) is an American-born South Korean–representing ice dancer.
 He competed from the 2004–05 through the 2014–15 season with his twin sister, Danielle Gamelin.
 The two won the gold medal in senior dance at the 2015 U.S. Eastern Sectionals and placed seventh at the 2015 U.S. Championships.
 After his sister's retirement from competitive figure skating in April 2015, he teamed up with Yura Min to represent Republic of Korea.
-Min was born in the United States and maintains dual citizenship from the United States and the Republic of Korea.
+Min was born in the United States and maintains dual citizenship of the United States and the Republic of Korea.
 They are the 2017 and 2018 South Korean National Ice Dance Champions.
 Representing the Republic of Korea, Alexander and Yura competed in the 2018 Pyeongchang Winter Olympics where they finished in 18th place.
 The ice dance partnership between Alexander Gamelin and Yura Min ended in June 2018.

 Personal life

 Alexander Gamelin and his twin sister, Danielle, were born on February 22, 1993, in Boston, Massachusetts.
 In 1998, along with his family, he moved to Merrick, New York, where he attended public elementary and middle school.
 In 2010, he relocated to Newark, Delaware, where he attended the American School, an accredited distance learning high school, from which he graduated in 2013 with high honors.

 In May 2014, Gamelin moved to Novi, Michigan.
 He is a Phi Theta Kappa Honor Society college student, majoring in linguistics and foreign languages.

 Gamelin was granted South Korean citizenship in July 2017, and now lives in Incheon, South Korea.